DanielGallo/AllSkyWeather/README.md

   `node index.js --output=/home/pi/allskyweather/weather.txt --key=YOUR_API_KEY --city=London --region=Europe/London`

+For example, I use this Cron entry for running the script every even minute (every two minutes) on a Raspberry Pi (see the [documentation here](https://www.raspberrypi.org/documentation/linux/usage/cron.md) for how to set this up on Raspberry Pi):

+  `*/2 * * * * /usr/bin/node /home/pi/allskyweather/index.js --output=/home/pi/allskyweather/weather.txt --key=YOUR_API_KEY --city=London --region=Europe/London`

 ## Arguments

 - `--output` - The full path where to generate the text file